Sparen/Spn-ThreatViz/README.md

 Alternatively, running `mvn package` will run the tests as well.
 TravisCI has been setup with our application (see the badge at the top of the README)

 ### Known Issues and Potential Features
-• Not all entries in the cve files are searchable [Investigating]
 • Project does not support baseMetricV2 and if baseMetricV3 is not provided, data fields are saved as N/A. [Possible Extension]
 • JSON files to load currently hardcoded instead of loading all in directory [Possible Extension]
 • No way to update database with new information [Possible Extension]